stanley-fork/ragit/docs/config.md

 // compression_threshold: 2048,
 // compression_level: 3,
 struct BuildConfig {
-    // it's not a max_chunk_size, and it's impossible to make every chunk have the same size because
+    /// It's not a max_chunk_size, and it's impossible to make every chunk have the same size because
+    ///
-    // 1. an image cannot be splitted
+    /// 1.
+An image cannot be splitted.
-    // 2. different files cannot be merged
+    /// 2.
+Different files cannot be merged.
+    ///
-    // but it's guaranteed that a chunk is never bigger than chunk_size * 2
+    /// But it's guaranteed that a chunk is never bigger than chunk_size * 2.
     chunk_size: usize,

     slide_len: usize,

-    // an image is treated like an N characters string
+    /// An image is treated like an N characters string, and this is N.
-    // this is N
     image_size: usize,

     min_summary_len: usize,
     max_summary_len: usize,

-    // If it's set, `rag build` panics if there's any error with a file.
+    /// If it's set, `rag build` panics if there's any error with a file.
-    // For example, if there's an invalid utf-8 character `PlainTextReader` would die.
+    /// For example, if there's an invalid utf-8 character `PlainTextReader` would die.
-    // If it cannot follow a link of an image in a markdown file, it would die.
+    /// If it cannot follow a link of an image in a markdown file, it would die.
-    // You don't need this option unless you're debugging ragit itself.
+    /// You don't need this option unless you're debugging ragit itself.
     strict_file_reader: bool,

-    // if the `.chunks` file is bigger than this (in bytes),
-    // the file is compressed
+    /// If the `.chunks` file is bigger than this (in bytes), the file is compressed
     compression_threshold: u64,

-    // 0 ~ 9
+    /// 0 ~ 9
     compression_level: u32,
 }